bnoguchi/everyauth/README.md

 ).listen(3000);
 ```

+**Important** - Some developers forget to do the following, and it causes them to have issues with `everyauth`.
-When you set up your app at http://dev.twitter.com/, make sure that your callback url is set up to
+Please make sure to do the following: When you set up your app at http://dev.twitter.com/, make sure that your callback url is set up to
 include that path '/auth/twitter/callback/'.
 In general, when dealing with OAuth or OAuth2 modules
 provided by `everyauth`, the default callback path is always set up to follow the pattern
 '/auth/#{moduleName}/callback', so just ensure that you configure your OAuth settings accordingly with